delphidabbler/bdiff/Docs/OldLicenses.md

 The copyright statement and terms of use and distribution granted by the original author are:

-  © copyright 1999 by Stefan Reuther*.
+  Â© copyright 1999 by Stefan Reuther*.
 Copying this program is allowed, as long as you include source code and document changes you made in a user-visible way so people know they're using your version, not mine.